The best movies on Netflix right now

 Related reading: Ryan Gosling reunites with La La Land star Emma Stone to remind everyone how they 'saved jazz'

 Monty Python and the Holy Grail (1975)

-There are a lot of comedies available on Netflix.
-There are romantic comedies, there are raunchy comedies, there are basically-just-dramas-but-wanted-a-Golden-Globe comedies, there are just fully bad comedies.
-The second Monty Python feature, however, which uproariously lampoons Arthurian legend, is — forgive me — the holy grail of the streamer's comedic selection.
-If you haven't seen it, well, your mother was a hamster, and your father smelt of elderberries.
+There are a lot of comedies available on Netflix: romantic comedies; raunchy comedies; basically-just-dramas-but-wanted-a-Golden-Globe comedies; and just fully bad comedies.
+The second Monty Python feature, however, which uproariously lampoons Arthurian legend, is — forgive us — the holy grail of the streamer's comedic selection.
+If you haven't seen it, well, your mother was a hamster, and your father smelt of elderberries. —Mary Sollosi

 Wins EW's award for: Most Absurd